OUTPATIENT US Clinical experience

 MD2B Connect Physician ID # 5

 Where the rotation will take place: You will be rotating through a practice within several miles of the world famous Texas Medical Center.
+This rotation is currently unavailable through the end of 2023.

 Hours: Monday to Friday 9 AM to 5 PM